garethmd/garethmd.github.io/_posts/2024-06-19-onecycle-deepar.md

 ---
 title: "State of the art timeseries forecasting with 1Cycle scheduling"
-description: "How to get state of the art performance using my variant of DeepAR and 1Cycle Scheduling"
+description: "How to get state of the art timeseries forecasting results using machine learning with my variant of DeepAR and 1Cycle Scheduling"
 author: garethmd
 date: 2024-06-21
 categories: [time-series, how-to]